 Eye Movement Desensitization and Reprocessing (EMDR)

-EMDR is a revolutionary therapeutic technique designed to help individuals suffering from Post-Traumatic Stress Disorder (PTSD).
+EMDR is a revolutionary therapeutic technique at our treatment center in NJ that is designed to help individuals suffering from Post-Traumatic Stress Disorder (PTSD).
 Many addicts will have had trauma in their past that makes it difficult for them to maintain sobriety.